-Brightly colored bags with woven straps, embellished with tassels are just some of the items of offer from María Concepción Ospina Gómez of Colombia, who is from the Wayúu ethnic group.
-Kayuusipaa—now comprising around 35 individual artists—was founded by Gomez in order to expand her business and also to serve other weavers, affording opportunity for financial security and creative expression.
-For years, Gomez and her fellow artisans have been producing richly hued accessories, clothing, and other items.
+Brightly colored bags with woven straps embellished with tassels are just some of the items on offer from María Concepción Ospina Gómez of Colombia, who is from the Wayúu ethnic group.
+Kayuusipaa, now comprising around 35 individual artists, was founded by Gómez in order to expand her business and to serve other weavers, affording opportunities for financial security and creative expression.
+For years, Gómez and her fellow artisans have been producing richly hued accessories, clothing, and other items.